FlorianPydde/MLOps-template/README.md

    - **Warning!** when using the aml package functionality, the docker file retrieve a base image from an azure container registry (ACR).
 This means that the production team has to have access to the ACR

    - In the second case, you have two options: either create your fully custom docker file with flask and download the model from the registry, or download the script from within the scoring script which means docker/aks has to have access to the workspace.

+### Variable Handling

+**!DO NOT ADDED ANY SECRETS OR KEYS IN CONFIGURATION FILES THAT ARE NOT PART OF THE GITIGNORE!**

+There are many constants and variables to handle in a data science project, as for instance the datasets name, the model name, model variables, etc. It is important to distinguish between configuration variables and environment variables.
+Indeed, environment variables only depend on the environment in which a script is run, i.e dev/stage/prod (or whatever the convention).
+Hence, we recommend to understand what needs to be stored in a config/settings file and what should come from the os environment.
+It is not necessary to define a specific _.ENV_ files as the variables will be added in the CI/CD pipelines in Azure DevOps (or whatever DevOps tool one uses).
+Indeed, when developing in dev, we can simply use the default function ```os.getenv('ENV_VARIABLE', 'your-dev-env-variable')```.

+For standard configuration variables, there is **one main guideline to follow**: Core Scripts should not contain any hardcoded variables in the code !
+All variables must come from the scripts argument and may be hardcoded in the argument as default value as follows ``args.add_argument('--model_name',default='mymodel.pkl', type=str, help='')``.
+You might ask yourself now: 'what's this strange rule ?'.
+Well, all variables ought be in configuration files in a single place.
+This helps quickly adding/removing/updating variables.
+Ok, but we could still have added them to our Core Scripts.
+Again, you must remember that these scripts will eventually be run by our Op Scripts.
+These Op Scripts can easily handle the arguments from a config files to forward them to the Core Scripts.
+Indeed, the Op Scripts are commonly run in a virtual agent which contains all the project files.
+Thus, the path to the configuration will always be constant and there is no need to use ``sys.path`` or other cumbersome tricks to find the correct path.